Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yang-mcp-nm.md

 # Architecture Overview

-The LLM model with MCP support, with its ability to comprehend diverse complex requirements and deliver corresponding functionalities, is well- suited for large scale multi-vendor network management environments, effectively addressing the aforementioned operational challenges in section {{sec-radius}}.
+The LLM model with MCP support, with its ability to comprehend diverse complex requirements and deliver corresponding functionalities, is well- suited for large scale multi-vendor network management environments, effectively addressing the aforementioned operational challenges in section {{radius}}.
 Therefore, we have introduced the MCP protocol in the network management environments for building an intelligent network management and control platform.

 ## Encapsulating Device Operations into MCP Tools